browserengineering/book/book/graphics.md

 ...

 A web browser doesn't just download web page; it also has to show that page to the user.
-How?
+In the 21^st^ century, that means a graphical application.
+How does that work?
 In this chapter we'll equip the toy browser with a graphical user interface [^1].

-[^1]: There are text-based browsers, though!
-Fun fact: in 2011, I used the command-line `w3m` browser most of the time.
+[^1]: There are some obscure text-based browsers: I used `w3m` as my
+    main browser for most of 2011.
+I don't anymore.

 Creating windows
 ================

-Desktop and laptop computers run operating systems that provide *desktop environments*, with windows, icons, menus, and a pointer.
-So in order to draw to the screen, a program communicates with the desktop
+Desktop and laptop computers run operating systems that provide *desktop environments*: windows, buttons, and a mouse.
+So programs don't directly draw to the screen; the desktop environment controls the screen.
+Instead:
-environment:

 -   The program asks for a new window and the desktop environment shows it somewhere on the screen.
--   The program draws things in its window.
+-   The program draws things in its window and the desktop environment puts that on the screen.
 -   The desktop environment tells the program about clicks and key presses.
--   The desktop environment will periodically ask the program to redraw its window.
+-   The desktop environment periodically asks the program to redraw its window.

 Though the desktop environment is responsible for displaying the window,